Charlemae Hill Rollins: Life

 Rollins was born in Yazoo City, Mississippi, to Allen G. Hill, a farmer, and Birdie Tucker Hill, a teacher.
 Her family moved to Beggs in Oklahoma Territory hoping to find better living conditions, but discovered that black children were excluded from attending school.
 Undeterred, Rollins's family founded a school which Rollins attended.

-After completing her elementary education, Rollins attended black high schools in St Louis, Missouri, Holly Springs, Mississippi, and Quindoro, Kansas, where she graduated in 1916.
+After completing her elementary education, Rollins attended black high schools in St. Louis, Missouri, Holly Springs, Mississippi, and Quindoro, Kansas, where she graduated in 1916.
 After earning her teaching certificate, she taught at the school her family had set up before leaving to attend Howard University.
 She returned after a year to marry Joseph Walter Rollins on April 8, 1918.
-The couple moved to Chicago in 1919, after Joseph returned from World War I. Their son, Joseph Walter Rollins, Jr., was born in 1920.
+The couple moved to Chicago in 1919, after Joseph returned from World War I. Their son, Joseph Walter Rollins Jr., was born in 1920.

 Rollins became a children's librarian at the Chicago Public Library in 1927.
 Initially, she worked at the Hardin Square Branch Library, where she became known as a prolific storyteller.
-Though she did not earn a degree, Rollins received library training from Columbia College in the summer of 1932, and the graduate library program of the University of Chicago from 1934-1936.
+Though she did not earn a degree, Rollins received library training from Columbia College in the summer of 1932, and the graduate library program of the University of Chicago from 1934 to 1936.
 It is not surprising Rollins chose to concentrate in children's literature, calling learning to read at a young age "the best thing I ever did."
-Rollins's grandmother, a former slave, was a pivotal person in her life.
-She helped Rollins cultivate her love of reading by allowing her access to her library.
-This passion helped drive Rollins to become a librarian.
+Rollins's grandmother, a former slave, gave her books and encouraged her to read, helping to inspire Rollins to become a librarian.

-Chicago's black population swelled as more families moved north for better education, work and living conditions.
-Racism (de jure & de facto) was rampant, contrasting with the benign attitude towards blacks before 1915.
-Since then, tensions had progressed, and culminated in events like the Chicago Race Riot of 1919.
+Chicago's Black population swelled as more families moved north for better education, work, and living conditions.
+Racism (de jure and de facto) was rampant, with racial tensions and racial discrimination intensifying since 1915 and culminating in events like the Chicago Race Riot of 1919.
 In such an atmosphere, no library was founded for the community until the George Cleveland Hall Branch Library opened in 1932.
 The first branch built in a black neighborhood, the library had a variety of patrons from various racial & economic groups.
 Rollins became the head of the children's department, where she worked until retiring in 1963.

-Rollins worked with the library director, Vivian Harsh, to make the library welcoming to the multicultural, socioeconomically diverse patrons.
+Rollins worked with the library director, Vivian G. Harsh, to make the library welcoming to the multicultural, socioeconomically diverse patrons.
 Under their guidance, the library hosted discussion groups, lectures, a Negro History Club, and book fairs.
 In addition to her work with children, Rollins also set up a reading guidance clinic for parents.
-Many notable black writers visited the library, including Richard Wright, Zora Neale Hurston, Margaret Walker, and Langston Hughes, with whom Rollins developed a friendship.
+Black writers who visited the library included Richard Wright, Zora Neale Hurston, Margaret Walker, and Langston Hughes, with whom Rollins developed a friendship.

-Besides these contributions to librarianship, Rollins also taught at Morgan College in Baltimore, Maryland, and summers at Fisk University in Nashville, Tennessee.
-She also began teaching a course in Children's Literature at Roosevelt University in 1949 and continued until 1979.
+In addition to these contributions to librarianship, Rollins taught at Morgan College in Baltimore and summers at Fisk University in Nashville, Tennessee.
+She also taught a course in Children's Literature at Roosevelt University from 1949 to 1979.

 Rollins died on February 3, 1979, at the age of 81.